ThierrySans/CSCC69/index.md

 If a piece of work has been mis-marked or if you believe the rubric used to evaluate the work is not appropriate, you may request a re-mark.
 For a re-mark to succeed, you must clearly and concisely express what you believe was mis-marked.
 To request a re-mark, please contact your TA.
 Requests must be submitted *within 1 week* of the marks being returned.

+## AI Policy

+Operating systems are learned by designing, implementing, debugging, and reasoning about low-level code.
+In this course, the Pintos assignments are intended to develop your understanding of kernel threads, synchronization, system calls, user programs, virtual memory, file systems, and debugging in a realistic operating-system environment.

+AI tools can be useful learning aids, but they can also complete large parts of the assignments without requiring you to understand the underlying ideas.
+For that reason, all code submitted for Pintos assignments must be written and understood by you and your team directly.

+You may use AI tools for:

+- Asking high-level conceptual questions about operating systems.
+- Reviewing lecture concepts such as scheduling, synchronization, virtual memory, system calls, page tables, file systems, or race conditions.
+- Explaining compiler errors, linker errors, runtime crashes, kernel panics, assertion failures, or test output.
+- Understanding documentation, APIs, C syntax, GDB commands, Makefiles, or Pintos tooling.
+- Asking for debugging strategies, sanity checks, invariants, or test ideas.
+- Asking for feedback on code that you have already written, provided the AI does not rewrite or complete the implementation for you.

+You may not use AI tools to:

+- Write, generate, or complete any part of an assignment implementation.
+- Fill in TODO sections or implement required Pintos functions.
+- Generate full functions, patches, diffs, or design-level solutions.
+- Convert assignment requirements directly into working code.
+- Refactor large parts of your code into a finished solution.
+- Debug by asking the AI to identify and fix the bug directly.
+- Use coding agents, automated editing tools, or AI autocomplete to modify assignment code.
+- Use AI to produce design-document answers that describe code or design decisions you did not make yourself.

+This applies to all Pintos assignments, tests, experiments, leaderboards, and design documents.

+Each assignment repository will include an `AGENTS.md` file that describes how AI tools are allowed to interact with the repository.
+Students must not modify, remove, weaken, or bypass this file.
+When using an online chat interface such as ChatGPT, Claude, Gemini, or similar tools, students should paste the contents of `AGENTS.md` at the beginning of the conversation.
+The purpose of this file is to ensure that AI tools act like teaching assistants rather than solution generators.

+AI autocomplete must be disabled while working on assignment code.
+Non-AI autocomplete, such as completing variable names, function names, or editor snippets, is permitted.

+Coding agents such as Cursor Agent, Claude Code, Codex, Copilot Workspace, or similar tools must not be used to edit, generate, or complete Pintos assignment code.
+They may only be used in a read-only teaching mode consistent with the `AGENTS.md` file.

+Ask yourself whether a course instructor or teaching assistant would provide the same help in office hours.

+Allowed:

+- “Can you explain what a race condition is?”
+- “What does this assertion failure mean?”
+- “What should I inspect when debugging a priority-scheduling bug?”
+- “Can you explain how condition variables differ from semaphores?”
+- “Here is my code.
+Can you ask me questions that help me debug it?”

+Not allowed:

+- “Implement priority donation for me.”
+- “Write `process_wait()`.”
+- “Fix my system call handler.”
+- “Complete the page fault handler.”
+- “Generate code that passes the Pintos tests.”
+- “Here is the assignment handout.
+Give me the solution.”

+You are responsible for understanding every line of code and every design decision in your submission.
+If you use AI in a permitted way, you should still be able to explain your implementation, justify your design, and debug your code independently.

+Violations of this policy will be treated as academic misconduct under the course and university academic-integrity policies.
+If you are unsure whether a use of AI is permitted, ask the teaching staff before using it.

 ## Academic Integrity

 You are expected to comply with the [Code of Behaviour on Academic Matters](http://www.governingcouncil.utoronto.ca/Assets/Governing+Council+Digital+Assets/Policies/PDF/ppjun011995.pdf).